Register machine: Historical development of the register machine model

-It appears that Lambek, Melzak, Minsky and Shepherdson and Sturgis independently anticipated the same idea at the same time.
-See Note On Precedence below.
+Lambek, Melzak, Minsky, Shepherdson and Sturgis independently discovered the same idea at the same time.
+See note on precedence below.

 The history begins with Wang's model.

 Wang's (1954, 1957) model: Post–Turing machine

 Wang's work followed from Emil Post's (1936) paper and led Wang to his definition of his Wang B-machine—a two-symbol Post–Turing machine computation model with only four atomic instructions: